-In 2021, the Company initiated a program to perform focused and expedited regional and near mine exploration with the goal of discovering additional resources that will supplement the existing Eskay Creek PFS mine plan.
-Exploration is focused on defining bodies of near surface, bulk tonnage Au-Ag mineralization with preference given to targets with spatial proximity to the proposed processing facilities.
+In 2021, the Company initiated a program to perform focused and expedited regional and near mine exploration with the goal of discovering additional resources that would supplement the Eskay Creek PFS mine plan.
+Exploration was focused on defining bodies of near surface, bulk tonnage Au-Ag mineralization with preference given to targets with spatial proximity to the proposed processing facilities.
 In addition, a comprehensive compilation of the project databases was completed to study the regional stratigraphy of the Eskay Creek depositional basin in order to explore for additional centers of mineralization.

 Exploratory drilling was performed in both the near mine and regional context in 2021.
 The first of these programs (Q1 2021) totalled 13,423 metres (50 drill holes).
-In H2, a second campaign of regional and near mine exploratory drilling program totalling 12,890 metres resulted in the discovery of the 23 Zone and also the new 21A West Zone.
-A total of 60,000 metres has been allocated for the 2022 regional exploration program and is currently underway.
+In H2 2021, a second campaign of regional and near mine exploratory drilling program totalling 12,890 metres resulted in the discovery of the 23 Zone and also the new 21A West Zone.
+In 2022, a total of ~55,000 metres has been drilled as of the date of this MD&A as part of the regional exploration program.